 Midwest Book Review, California Bookwatch, September 2016

 180 Doodle Quilting Designs: Free-Motion Ideas for Blocks, Borders, and Beyond provides a fine survey of free-motion quilt finishing techniques for those who have pieced their quilts and want a range of ideas for traditional and modern designs.
 Arrows and directions explain how to use continuous-line motifs on a range of quilt patterns and borders, teaching how to practice approaches and view finished results by tracing designs on paper first.
 The result covers a broad range of ideas and the specifics of how to apply and test them before putting machine to quilt.

 Karen M. Burns

-Karen M. Burns is part of Martingale's industry-leading acquisitions team.
+An accomplished long-arm quilter, Karen M. Burns is a former member of Martingale's industry-leading acquisitions team.
 This group of crafting experts specializes in curating the highest-quality patterns by top designers in quilting, sewing, knitting, crochet, and other crafts.
 Since its founding in 1976, Martingale has become synonymous with outstanding craft books, with more than 24 million books sold worldwide.

 View more titles by Karen M. Burns